EmmanuelVernet/rent-a-world-react/README.md

 # Rent a World

 "Rent a World" — an AirBnB-style booking app for fantasy universes.
-Built with Rails 8, Hotwire, Tailwind, and live chat — everything from authentication to real-time messaging and notifications.
+Built with Rails 8, Inertia.js with Ract, Tailwind, and live chat — everything from authentication to real-time messaging and notifications.

 Why a fantasy world theme?
 Well, I wanted to theme the app with something more fun than flats.
 That's it!